honest comparison

 Junocal is for boutique studios.
 Arketa is for instructors.
 What's the line?

 Roughly: if the operation is 'a studio with multiple instructors and rooms', Junocal.
 If the operation is 'an individual instructor or wellness creator with a brand, possibly with a small studio or partner space', Arketa or OfferingTree.
 The line gets fuzzy in the 1-2 instructor middle ground where both platforms could work.
 The decision factor: in-person vs online.
-Brick-and-mortar with reformer rooms or capacity-aware in-person classes as the core: Junocal.
+Brick-and-mortar with reformer rooms, or in-person classes where every spot is tracked, as the core: Junocal.
 Online-first or video-first with in-person as the side operation: Arketa.

 Is Arketa cheaper than Junocal?